NES-first/Node-EcoSystem/README.md

 it to start the share.

 ```
-storjshare start --config path/to/config.json
+nesshare start --config path/to/config.json

   * daemon is not running, starting...

   * starting share with config at path/to/config.json
 ```

-#### Updating storjshare and restoring sessions
+#### Updating nesshare and restoring sessions

-If you want to upgrade storjshare you can save your current session and reload it after updating
+If you want to upgrade nesshare you can save your current session and reload it after updating

 ```
-storjshare save
+nesshare save
-storjshare killall
+nesshare killall
-npm install -g storjshare-daemon
+npm install -g nesshare-daemon
-storjshare daemon &
+nesshare daemon &
-storjshare load
+nesshare load
 ```

 ## License

-Storj Share - Daemon + CLI for farming data on the Storj network.
+nes Share - Daemon + CLI for farming data on the nes network.
-Copyright (C) 2017 Storj Labs, Inc
+Copyright (C) 2017 nes Labs, Inc

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by